WallStreetMojo

 Excel VBA Option Explicit

-Declaration of variables are very important in VBA, Option Explicit makes a user mandatory to declare all the variables before using them, any undefined variable will throw an error while execution of the code, we can write the keyword option explicit or we can enable it for all codes from options by enabling to require variable declaration.
+Declaration of variables is very important in VBA.
+Option Explicit makes a user mandatory to declare all the variables before using them.
+Any undefined variable will throw an error while executing the code.
+We can write the keyword option explicit or enable it for all codes from options by enabling variable declaration.

-In VBA, it’s all about variables.
-In order to store data, we need variables with a suitable data type.
-You can question me why do you need variable when you can directly add the value to the spreadsheet itself.
-This is mainly because of the multiple users of the workbook.
-If it is handled by one person, then you can directly reference the value to the sheet itself.
-By declaring variables, we can make the flexible code to store the data.
+In VBA, it is all about variables.
+To store data, we need variables with a suitable data type.
+You can question us why you need variables when you can directly add the value to the spreadsheet itself.
+It is mainly because of the multiple users of the workbook.
+If one person handles it, you can directly reference the value to the sheet.
+Therefore, we can make a flexible code to store the data by declaring variables.

 What is VBA Option Explicit?

-I hope you had come across the blue lined word “Option Explicit” at the top of your module before any macro started in that module.
+We hope you have come across the blue-lined word “Option Explicit” at the top of your module before any Macro starts in that module.

 option explicit 1

-At the start of learning VBA, I too didn’t understand what that was, and to be very frank, I didn’t even think about this at all.
-Not only for you or me, but it is also the same for everybody at the start.
+At the start of learning VBA, we also didn’t understand what that was, and to be very frank, we didn’t even think about this.
+So not only for you or me, but it is also the same for everybody at the start.
 But we will see the importance of this word now.

 “Option Explicit” is our mentor in declaring the variable.
 By adding this word, it makes the variable declaration a mandatory process.